taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka and Iri exchange a glance, then Asoka sighs and ties back their hair.

-Asoka: *"Fine, I'll get up."*
+Asoka: *"Alright, I'm coming."*

 ### Page 9

 We see a view from above, of Asoka and Min sitting across from each other on the large tree trunk beneath Asoka's hammock.
 Asoka is bare-headed and wearing only their sleeveless undershirt and trousers.
 Between the two teens is a large, mouth-watering [dosirak](https://en.wikipedia.org/wiki/Dosirak) of leftovers from the Central Hearth, sitting on top of the bojagi that Min had used to bring it up to Asoka's bubble.
 Asoka unenergetically picks at the food as Min pours from a tall thermos of sweet juice made from [Ungurahua](https://youtu.be/baWFekERwsw) fruit into several wooden cups.

+Min: **"Mawé's been so excited to meet you, he's been learning English from me during his free time!"**

 The tiny Automata child that fell onto Asoka's sleeping bubble, monkey companion now perched on his head, holds out a cup of the fruit juice to Iri.

 Automata child: **"Wanna try?"**